MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/calculating-distribution-amounts.md

 ---
     title: Calculating Distribution Amounts in Australia
-    description: You can reallocate the amount in one general ledger account to other general ledger accounts so that the balances of your accounts remain proportionate to one another.
+    description: In Australia, you can reallocate the amount in one general ledger account to other general ledger accounts so that the balances of your accounts remain proportionate to one another.

     documentationcenter: ''
     author: SorenGP